allanrbo/simple-vmcontrol/README.md

         ))
     }

-Created the file /etc/lighttpd/htpasswd with credentials I wanted to use (used htpasswd to create the file on a different computer which had Apache installed).
+Created the file /etc/lighttpd/htpasswd with credentials I wanted to use (for example use http://aspirine.org/htpasswd_en.html ).

 Restarted Lighttpd for changes to take effect: